nikodemus/foolang/design/Tokenization.md

  1. If at end of file, return EOF.

- 2. If at whitespace, consume it.
-If whitespace contained a newline, return NEWLINE, otherwise continue from 1.
+ 2. If at whitespace, consume it, then continue from 1.

  3. If at a special character, consume it and return SPECIAL.